altaywtf/next-for-now/docs/1_information_architecture.md

 - Submission Files

 ###Evaluating Submissions
 When a contest reaches to its deadline, contest owners should pick a winner.

 They can also give feedbacks to posted submissions.
-Evaluation form will include following fields
-- Feedback
-- Is Winner?

 ---